 volumes | -v / --mount | Bind mounts or named volumes |

-environment | -e KEY=VALUE | Environment variables |
+environment | -e KEY=VALUE | Env vars injected into the container |

 networks | docker network create | Compose creates and wires these up |

-depends_on | (manual ordering) | Controls startup order, not readiness |
+depends_on | (manual ordering) | Controls startup order — see below |

 restart | --restart policy | no, always, unless-stopped, on-failure |